-This report will be reviewed and updated in July 2023
+This report will be reviewed and updated in July 2025

 SCHOOL NAME Beaconhill Primary School

-TYPE OF SCHOOL Primary
+TYPE OF SCHOOL

-ACCESSIBILITY (Please refer to Fully wheelchai r accessible Yes
+ACCESSIBILITY (Please refer to our Fully wheelchai Yes

-our accessibility plan) Auditory/Visual e Νο
+accessibility plan) Auditory/Visual e No

-Other Adap Yes
+Other Adaptations Yes

-POLICIES Does the school publish the following policies on its website?
-SEN Yes
+POLICIES OLICIES Does the school publish SEN the following policies on its website?
+Yes

 SAFEGUARDING Yes

 BEHAVIOUR Yes

 EQUALITY & DIVERSITY Yes

 Is the school aware/familiar with the requirements of the Disability Discrimination Act 1995 and the Equality Act 2010?
 Yes

-1. Who are the best people to talk to in this school about my child's difficulties with learning/ Special Educational Needs or disability (SEND)?
+Who are the best people to talk to in school about my child's difficulties with learning, Special Educational Needs and/or Disability?